portabletext/react-pdf-portabletext/README.md

 ## Usage

-This library provides a React component called `PortableText` that takes block content as a prop and serializes it to ReactPDF components that represent the PDF's contents.
+This library provides a React component called `PortableText` that takes block content as a prop and serializes it to ReactPDF components that represent the PDF's contents using ReactPDFs scalar components (`View`, `Text`, `Image`, etc).

+#### ----> It is up to you to wrap the PortableText serialzer component in the `Document` and `Page` components from React PDF as needed before using them in the workflows outlined in the "Browser" and "Node" sections below!
+The serializer intentionally begins at the `View` level and does not include `Document/Page` wrappers so that it can be used in multiple locations in one PDF (if desired).

 #### Browser

-These ReactPDF components which represent the contents of PDF can be consumed by ReactPDFs user interface components, which inlude:
+These ReactPDF components which represent the contents of PDF can be consumed by ReactPDFs user interface components, which include:

 - `PDFViewer`: Renders the generated PDF in the browser in an embedded preview window
 - `PDFDownloadLink`: Allows the user to download the generated PDF as a file